emqx/cloud-docs/en_US/quick_start/introduction.md

 ## Use MQTTX to Verify the Connection

-It is recommended to use [MQTT X](https://mqttx.app) to test the connection to EMQX Cloud deployments.
+It is recommended to use [MQTTX](https://mqttx.app) to test the connection to EMQX Cloud deployments.
 Alternatively, you can use familiar [SDKs or other tools](../connect_to_deployments/overview.md) to connect to the deployment.
-Prior to using MQTT X to connect to the deployment, you need to obtain the deployment's connection address (Host) and port number (Port).
+Prior to using MQTTX to connect to the deployment, you need to obtain the deployment's connection address (Host) and port number (Port).

-The next page will explain how to test the connection using [MQTT X](../connect_to_deployments/mqttx.md).
+The next page will explain how to test the connection using [MQTTX](../connect_to_deployments/mqttx.md).